-If you are thinking of selling a house in New Jersey, it is highly recommended to have the legal advice of a real estate attorney during this process.
+If you are planning on selling a house in New Jersey, it is more than advisable to have the legal advice of a real estate attorney during this process.

-Whether selling or buying a house in New Jersey, the NJ real estate attorney at Curbelo Law with offices in Ridgewood and Newark, can help.
+Whether selling or buying a house in New Jersey, the NJ real estate attorney at Curbelo Law can help.

 Table of Contents

-Everything You Need To Know about selling A House In New Jersey In 2023
+Everything You Need To Know About Selling A House In New Jersey In 2024

-The Redfin and Zillow Research portals agree, it is a good time to sell a house in New Jersey.
-Home prices have increased since 2021 and in the current 2023 we already see constant increases.
+The Redfin and Zillow portals agree that it is a good time to sell a house in New Jersey.
+This is because home prices have increased in recent years.

-Requirements For selling A House In New Jersey
+Requirements To Sell A House In New Jersey

-In New Jersey it is legal to sell a house as is (without any repairs) but you are required to inform the buyer in writing of the quality, status and safety of the property:
+In New Jersey it is legal to sell a house as is (without any repairs).
+However, sellers are required to inform the buyer in writing of the quality, health and safety of the property.
+In addition, provide the following:

-- Implied warranty of habitability.
-You cannot sell a house “as is” without the required disclosures.
+- Implicit guarantee of habitability.
+You cannot sell a house as-is in New Jersey without the required disclosures.

 - Required Disclosures.
-Legally, the buyer must be informed about the known and latent material defects of the home.
-Some defects are “latent” if they are not visible.
-For example, damage caused by rain that is invisible at first glance.
+Legally, the buyer must be informed of known and latent material defects in the home.
+For example, damage caused by rain, since it is invisible at first glance.

-- Any type of unsafe conditions, type of damage or known failure with the structure, home systems or other similar component.
+- Any type of unsafe conditions, damage or known failure to the structure, home systems or other similar component.

 - Material defects.